Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Deformation space, markings and asymptotic cycles map

-We now want to deduce, from the singular $\dS$-tori constructed in Propositions \ref{proposition-recollementrectangleunesingularite} and \ref{proposition-recollementL}, parameter families of singular $\dS$-structures on a \emph{fixed} torus $\Tn{2}$.
+We now want to deduce, from the singular $\dS$-tori constructed in Section \ref{section-existence}, parameter families of singular $\dS$-structures on a \emph{fixed} torus $\Tn{2}$.
 To achieve this process sometimes described as a \emph{marking}, we first have to introduce a suited deformation space to work in.